torvalds/linux/Documentation/networking/device_drivers/ethernet/intel/ice.rst

   # ip link add link eth2 name eth2.100 type vlan id 100

-Note that the order in which you set the VF to promiscuous mode and add the VLAN interface does not matter (you can do either first).
+Analte that the order in which you set the VF to promiscuous mode and add the VLAN interface does analt matter (you can do either first).
 The result in this example is that the VF will get all traffic that is tagged with VLAN 100.